 The BAT Group works with its contracted farmers in enhancing their livelihoods and food security.
-BAT's community programmes help to build long-term resilience for rural communities.
+BAT's community programmes for its agricultural supply chain seek to build long-term resilience for rural communities.

 Rural poverty is one of the primary root causes of human rights issues in agriculture.
 If farmers have sustainable living incomes, farming is more attractive to the next generation.
 It also reduces the risks of exploitation, as well as child and forced labour, and helps encourage improved adherence to safety and environmental standards.
 That is why enhancing farmer livelihoods is an important focus area in the BAT Group's Sustainability Agenda.